Safety Data Sheet 250-1201

 Irritation/Corrosion: Not available.

-Specific target organ toxicity (single exposure): Not available.
+Specific target organ toxicity (single exposure and repeated exposure): Not available.

 Potential acute health effects.